 Limited data indicate that olsalazine is poorly excreted into breastmilk.
 However, olsalazine is a mesalamine prodrug.
 Rather high levels of the mesalamine metabolite N-acetyl-5-ASA appear in breastmilk and its effects on breastfed infants are unknown.
 A few cases of diarrhea have been reported in infants exposed to mesalamine, although the rate is not high.
-European experts consider mesalamine derivatives to be safe during breastfeeding.
+Most experts consider mesalamine derivatives to be safe during breastfeeding.
 If olsalazine is required by the mother, it is not a reason to discontinue breastfeeding, but carefully observe breastfed infants for diarrhea during maternal use of olsalazine.

 Olsalazine is a prodrug that liberates the active drug, mesalamine (5-aminosalicylic acid; 5-ASA), in the gastrointestinal tract.
 Mesalamine is metabolized to N-acetyl-5-ASA which is inactive in treating inflammatory bowel disease, but its possible effects on the breastfed infant are unknown.